EEGsig: an open-source machine learning-based toolbox for EEG signal processing: Conclusion

 \section{Conclusion}

-The authors presented a comprehensive toolbox for EEG signal processing.
-In the EEGsig toolbox, we present all three signal processing steps, including preprocessing, feature extraction and classification, in one toolbox.
-In the preprocessing section, we remove the Noise and artifact using a low pass filter and ICA Algorithm.
-In the feature extraction section, we have gathered various features that can be extracted from the signal, and at the same time it can be viewed in the sections that are prepared to display the signal.
-Finally, we present a section for classification that uses machine learning algorithms such as neural networks and k-NN, SVM to do the work of classification by loading labels and data.
-Also, we evaluated the performance of EEGsig using the BCI laboratory of Colorado State University dataset and reached 97.5\% accuracy in the data classification section.
+We presented a systematic signal-processing framework in which all the three EEG signal processing steps, including preprocessing, feature extraction, and classification are aggregated into a single toolbox, which was previously unavailable.
+Noise and artifacts were successfully removed in the preprocessing section by employing a low pass filter and the ICA Algorithm.
+We gathered various useful features that can be extracted from EEG signals in the feature extraction section, and they can be viewed simultaneously in the parts that are prepared to display the signal.
+Finally, we presented a machine learning classifier that employs machine learning algorithms such as neural networks, k-NN, and SVM to operate as a classification section by loading labels and data.
+Our goal was to investigate the effectiveness of our comprehensive tool-chain of data processing methods.
+To that end, we evaluated EEGsig's performance using a dataset from Colorado State University's BCI laboratory, which included five different types of mental tasks.
+In the data classification section, our simulation results reached 97.5\% accuracy.
+Furthermore, suggestions for the improving our toolbox are welcome and will be openly discussed by the community.